dgageot/dockercon16/README.md

 ## Warm-up

-If you plan to attend this workshop in a conference, as network availibility is often flaky, please check you have the following :
+If you plan to attend this workshop in a conference, as network availability is often flaky, please check you have the following:

 * A laptop + cord
 * Install docker 1.11
   * Install with Toolbox for [windows](https://github.com/docker/toolbox/releases/download/v1.11.0/DockerToolbox-1.11.0.exe) or for [Mac](https://github.com/docker/toolbox/releases/download/v1.11.0/DockerToolbox-1.11.0.pkg)
-  * If you haven't done it already, register for the Docker for desktop beta at https://beta.docker.com, and give us your hub account name during the session we can probably do something for you.
+  * If you haven't done it already, register for the Docker for Desktop Beta at https://beta.docker.com, and give us your hub account name during the session we can probably do something for you.
-* Test your docker installation works fine
+* Test that your docker installation works fine
   * `docker run hello-world` and check you see the welcome message
-  * `docker run -p 8080:80 nginx` and open your browser to your machine on port 8080 and check you see nginx default page.
+  * `docker run -p 8080:80 nginx` and open your browser to the IP given by `docker-machine ip`, on port 8080 and check you see nginx default page.
-* Warm up your local docker machine with the following images :
+* Pull the base images we are going to use during the lab:
   * `docker pull dockerdemos/lab-web`
   * `docker pull dockerdemos/lab-words-dispatcher`
   * `docker pull dockerdemos/lab-words-java`
   * `docker pull mongo-express:0.30.43`
   * `docker pull mongo:3.2.4`

-## 1 Look Ma' a microservice app on my local machine
+## 1 - Look Ma' a microservice app on my local machine

 Our first version of the application is composed of four micro-services: